ibmsoe/bigtop_cluster/benchmark/README.md

 ./gen_data.sh
 ```

-Do not close the existing ssh session.
-Open a second ssh session and check the progress of the data generation in the `tpcds/dsgen.scala.out` file.
+Data generation will proceed in the background.
+Check the progress in the `tpcds/dsgen.scala.out` file.

 Note: This step can take around 11 hours to complete on the 1+4  POWER8 cluster, and can take more time on an equivalent x86 cluster.

 To run the data generation on a x86 cluster, use the `gen_data_x86.sh` script.

-After the `gen_data.sh` script completes, you can check the data by running the following command:
+After the data generation completes, you can check the data by running the following command:

 ```
 sudo -u hdfs hdfs dfs -du -h /TPCDS-10TB